Free and Easy Wanderer (Xiao Yao San): An Ancient Herbal Formula for Emotional Balance

 Stress Reduction

-Free and Easy Wanderer has been utilized for its ability to reduce stress, irritability, and anxiousness.
+Free and Easy Wanderer has been traditionally used to support a calm mindset and promote emotional resilience.
 It helps to calm the shen (body-mind connection) and improve overall mental well-being.

 Improved Menstrual Health

-Xiao Yao San is often used to address symptoms of premenstrual syndrome (PMS) and irregular menstrual cycles, thanks to its blood-regulating, and Qi-moving properties.
+Xiao Yao San is often traditionally used to support comfort during the menstrual cycle, thanks to its blood-regulating and Qi-moving properties.

 Improved Digestive Function